KerbaeAdAstra/KSPNameGen/INSTALL.md

 If at any time you wish to uninstall KSPNameGen, simply run `make uninstall`.
 This command also requires root privileges or sudo.

 If you only wish to delete the compiled executable in the current directory (for instance, after a `make install`), run `make clean`.

-## Additional notes for macOS users

-As macOS has System Integrity Protection turned on by default, the `/usr` tree is not writable, even by the root user.
-Therefore, `make` will detect your platform, and then attempt to install the KSPNameGen binary to `/usr/local/libexec`, instead of `/usr/libexec`.